datamacgyver/ds-process/README.md

 use of Git!). **For editing, please use Pycharm or similar.** It helps you maintain links and markdown form.

-## No Best Practice!
-Note that these guides only form as a guide to *good* practice.
+These guides only form as a guide to *good* practice.
 If you feel something doesn't fit your project then don't use it, but be sure you are consciously making that decision for good reasons.
 Also chat with others, it may be we need to change something!

+## A Note on Repeatability
+Try to imagine you in a year's time.
+If I asked you to justify your KPIs, repeat your analyses and get the exact same results you should be able to do this trivially (like, find the relevant work items, locate the code, open it and hit run).
+As such, you should be able to find the code, original data and validation metrics easily.
+To do this you need to make use of the shared folder, Jira, Confluence and Git in equal measure.

 ## The Process
 ADD AN IMAGE
 This is the outline process defined in 2020 (0 BC, Before Covid), again it is a suggestion and it does not precisely mirror the documents and stages you will find in this repo.
 It does help share the gist of what we are trying to get at